carolina-819/ORB-SLAM2-sensor-fusion/README.md

    `./build_ros.sh`

-4. Clone the other repository
+4. Go to https://github.com/carolina-819/turtlebot_with_burger_catkin and follow the instructions in that README.md file